 |

 Cygwin is a free software package that provides a Unix-like environment and software tool set in Windows environment (2000/XP/Vista).
-Cygwin was started in 1995 by Steve Chamberlain, an engineer working for Cygnus (later bough by by Red Hat).
+Cygwin was started in 1995 by Steve Chamberlain, an engineer working for Cygnus (company later bought by Red Hat, which in turn was bought by IBM).
 The earliest mailing list references on the Web are in early 1997, by which time it appears to have been in a functional state.

 Cygwin is the most popular of server Unix-emulation packages available for windows.
 Among alternatives we can mention uwin -- free high quality implementation from AT&T which was led by David Korn (it includes ksh93).
-While discontinued Microsoft SFU version 3.5 is a high quality POSIX emulator for Windows.
+While discontinued Microsoft SFU version 3.5 was a high quality POSIX emulator for Windows too.
+It is still available for Windows XP.

 Cygwin contains: